teivarodiere/pinger/Pinger/README.txt

-﻿# This is an alternative to the traditional PING alternative.
+﻿# This is an alternative ping with some alternatives:

 Here is a quick comparision:

 Same as ping in the following way:
 - It pings and displays every responses/results when you use the pinger '-s' switch

 Not the same as ping in the following way:
+- It doesn't summaries the results after pressing Ctrl+C yet
 - Without any switches pinger polls and displays the response each time the current response differs from the previous.
 - The output displays various columns which can be imported into excel or calc via a CSV format (Comma delimited)
 - You can control the ping intervals